mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-1.md

 cd /home/ansible/.ssh
 ```

-Then paste the public key, contents that we generated earlier on the host environment into the `authorized_keys` file and save.
+Then paste the public key, and contents that we generated earlier on the host environment into the `authorized_keys` file and save.

 ```bash
 vi authorized_keys